Evelyn Mason Wells: Light in the Lord

 ~John 8:12 ESV

-Just as I called out to my father to protect me when I was a child, I have since learned to call out to my Heavenly Father.
-He protects me, sustains me, gives me comfort, and is always with me.
-No matter what comes our way or threatens our well-being, He meets every need in our lives through His love, mercy, and grace.
+Just as I called out to my father to protect me when I was a child, I have since learned to call out to my heavenly Father.
+He protects, sustains, and comforts me, and He is always with me.
+No matter what comes our way or threatens our well-being, God meets every need in our lives through His love, mercy, and grace.
+We find light in the Lord.

-God will never leave us to live in darkness if we follow Him.
-As His followers, He has given us “the light of life.”
+God will never abandon us to darkness if we follow Him.
+As His followers, He has given us the light of life.
 We can live victoriously in our Christian walk when we place our security in God and not in the false security of the world.
 As we serve God by serving others, we often seek new ways to serve Him.
-We find that we learn to love others more and, in doing so, learn to better serve them.
+We find that we learn to love others more and, in doing so, learn to serve them better.

 You were once darkness, but now you are light in the Lord, so live your life as children of light.
 Light produces fruit that consists of every sort of goodness, justice, and truth.